 When the eggs are nearly done cooking, add fillings in a straight line in the center of the omelet, perpendicular to the pan handle.
 Using a spatula, carefully pull up the sides of the omelette to enclose the fillings.

-Continue rolling the omelette away from the handle of the pan, until it’s folded into thirds in the pan.
+Roll the omelette away from the handle of the pan, until it’s folded into thirds in the pan.
 You should be able to easily slide it onto a plate.

 Now that you know how to make an omelette, you can host a delicious weekend brunch!
 Here are some more easy brunch recipe ideas: